savonet/book/streaming.md

 In practice, users manipulate sources handling raw data most of the time since most operations are not available on encoded data, even very basic ones such as changing the volume or performing transitions between tracks.
-Encoded data was introduced starting from version 2.0 of Liquidsoap and we have seen in [an earlier section](#sec:encoded-streams) that it is however useful to avoid encoding a stream multiple times in the same format, e.g. when sending the same encoded stream to multiple icecast instances, or both to icecast and in HLS, etc.
+Support for encoded data was introduced starting from version 2.0 of Liquidsoap and we have seen in [an earlier section](#sec:encoded-streams) that it is mostly useful to avoid encoding a stream multiple times in the same format, e.g. when sending the same encoded stream to multiple icecast instances, or both to icecast and in HLS, etc.

 The type of sources is of the form